cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 r*r*r*r*
 ```

-This confirms that the _play_ event is emitted as expected.
+Confirming that the _play_ event is emitted as expected.
 You can do the same for the _game created_ event.

 ## Next up